 Sports betting, DFS contests, and pari-mutuel wagering on horse racing are all legal here today.
 So you can already bet and win real money on your phone from pretty much anywhere in the state.

-But real-money online casinos?
+But online casino gambling sites?
 Those still aren’t allowed.
 The Louisiana Gaming Control Board hasn’t licensed any operators yet, though there’s been some talk of expanding into iGaming down the road.

 For now, the main alternatives are social casinos and sweepstakes casinos.
 But before we get into all that, here’s a quick summary of all of the state’s legal gambling options: